-North no evidence (proof?) of a Hock, threator her dis suspect, except the mald growing in her brain (news), May was keyond argument - her selft as Casey's sole defender. went about re-moving things, hiding them from the kerosene fires she knew (over)

-were about to be lit any day now.
-Money, documents, silver became food fire;

-the holes were stuffed with and linen became toilet paper and toothpaste became underwear;

-photographs, keepsakes, mementoes, junk.
+Eventually May quieted, but she never changed her mind.
+She simply went about re-moving things, hiding them from the kerosene fires she knew were about to be lit any day now.
+Money, documents, silver became food and linen became toilet paper and toothpaste became underwear, photographs, keepsakes, mementoes, junk.

-She comes into the kitchen carrying a box while Heed grayes about